nitin-panwar-6963/jurix-log-anlyzer/README.md

 <div align="center">

-## 🚀 From Failure Detection to Intelligent Resolution
+# 🚀 From Reactive Troubleshooting to Intelligent Operations

-### Built by Developers • Designed for Reliability • Powered by AI
+### Built for Reliability.
+Powered by AI.

+⭐ If you like this project, consider giving it a star.

 </div>